 Office of the Child Advocate - Fourteen Morris James attorneys volunteer their time by providing legal representation for dependent, neglected, and abused children in civil Family Court proceedings and engaging in legislative advocacy for this agency charged with safeguarding the welfare of Delaware’s children.
 The Office of the Child Advocate has awarded its Service To Children Award to Morris James for their dedication and support.
 More than eleven of our attorneys have over 5 years of service and six attorneys have over 10 years of service.

 National Alliance on Mental Illness (NAMI) - This active nonprofit group raises money and awareness for the treatment of people with mental illness.
 Partner Edward M. McNally serves as president of the Delaware Chapter.
 A team of Morris James employees raises money each year in the Delaware National Alliance on Mental Illness (NAMI-DE) Walk.
 This staff-run effort contributes moneys to fund over 250 people in 60 group homes around the state.

-American Heart Association - Morris James is proud to be a sponsor of the 2014 Wilmington Heart Ball and the Southern Delaware Heart Ball – two Delaware events that celebrate the American Heart Association’s work and mission.
+American Heart Association - Morris James is proud to be an annual sponsor of the Wilmington Heart Ball and the Southern Delaware Heart Ball – two Delaware events that celebrate the American Heart Association’s work and mission.

 Morris James is integrally involved in non-profit and community organizations that assist children and families, the elderly, and the arts in Delaware.

 Boys and Girls Clubs of Delaware, Inc. - The organization is dedicated to providing good futures for Delaware youth through life-enhancing programs and character developing experiences.
 Partner Lewis H. Lazarus is a long-time member of the Board of Directors and Executive Committee.
 Partner K. Tyler O'Connell chairs the Board of Trustees and Parnter Michael G. Owen is a Member of the Wilmington Unit Board.